ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 for (var k = 0; k < 4; k++) {

-var re = new RegExp("ec", "g");
+var re = new RegExp("ecma", "g");

-alert(re.test("ecmascript")); // true, true, true, true
+console.log(re.test("ecmascript")); // true, true, true, true

 }

-Often in various articles or discussions, JavaScript objects (and usually exactly those which created in declarative form — via the object initialiser — {}) are called hash-tables or simply — hashes (terms from Ruby or Perl), associative arrays (term from PHP), dictionaries (term from Python) etc. Using of this terminology is a habit to concrete technology.
-Really, they are similar enough, and in respect of “key-value” pairs storage completely correspond to the theoretical “associative array” or “hash tables” data structures.
-Moreover, a hash table may be used on an implementation level.
+Often in various articles or discussions, JavaScript objects (and usually exactly those which created in declarative form — via the object initialiser — {}) are called hash-tables or simply — hashes (terms from Ruby or Perl), associative arrays (term from PHP), dictionaries (term from Python) etc.

 However, although terminology is used to describe a conceptual way of thinking, it is not actually technically correct, regarding ECMAScript.
 As it has been noted, ECMAScript has only one object type and its “subtypes” in respect of a “key-value” pairs storage do not differ from each other.
 Therefore, there is no separated special term (hash or other) for that.
 Because any object regardless its internal properties can store these pairs: